 Automated O_2 titration was implemented safely in the clinical care of subjects treated for hypoxemic respiratory failure in a tertiary care hospital.
-We also found that the ability of automated O_2 titration to maintain S{pO_2} within the desired range in various diseases may also apply to "real life" clinical situations.
+We also found that the ability of automated O_2 titration to maintain $\mathrm{S}{\mathrm{PO}2}$ within the desired range in various diseases may also apply to "real life" clinical situations.

-exacerbation of interstitial lung disease, viral (COVID-19) or bacterial pneumonia, and heart failure.
-This was done in the context of a prospective observational technological evaluation that took place between September 2020 and August 2022 at the Institut universitaire de cardiologie et de pneumologie de Québec, a 330-bed tertiary care, university-affiliated hospital with specialization in cardiology and respiratory medicine.
+evaluation that took place between September 2020 and August 2022 at the Institut universitaire de cardiologie et de pneumologie de Québec, a 330-bed tertiary care, university-affiliated hospital with specialization in cardiology and respiratory medicine.
 When possible, clinical information, including etiology of respiratory failure, duration of O2 therapy, and hospital length of stay were noted.
 Prospectively collecting clinical data on the participants was exempted from ethics committee review by the institution because this was considered to be part of routine clinical care.
 The permission to use the clinical data anonymously for a scientific report was granted by the medical director of the hospital with a waiver of consent from the institutional ethics review board, when considering that this evaluation was done in the context of clinical care.
 The manufacturer had no role in data collection, interpretation, and presentation.

-The automated O2 titration device used in this technological evaluation (FreeO2, Oxynov, Québec City, Canada) relies on continuous S{pO2} recording to feed a closed-loop algorithm, which allows automatic O2 flow titration to maintain S{pO2} within a target window prescribed by the clinician.13 The device is coupled with a finger sensor linked to an embedded pulse oximeter (OEM III Module, Nonin Medical, Plymouth, Minnesota).
-The automated O2 titration device has 3 operating modes, the closed-loop mode being the primary operating mode, whereby O2 flow is changed based on measurement of S{pO2}.
-In the closed-loop mode, O2 flow is automatically titrated based on the difference
+The automated O_2 titration device used in this technological evaluation (FreeO2, Oxynov, Québec City, Canada) relies on continuous S{pO_2} recording to feed a closed-loop algorithm, which allows automatic O_2 flow titration to maintain S{pO_2} within a target window prescribed by the clinician.
+The device is coupled with a finger sensor linked to an embedded pulse oximeter (OEM III Module, Nonin Medical, Plymouth, Minnesota).
+The automated O_2 titration device has 3 operating modes, the closed-loop mode being the primary operating mode, whereby O_2 flow is changed based on measurement of S{pO_2} .
+In the closed-loop mode, O_2 flow is automatically titrated based on the difference between the real-time S{pO_2} and the target value by using a proprietary proportional integral algorithm with an O_2 flow